Seven Days of Danish Hygge, Harbour Plates & Castle Tales

 Where to Stay Tonight

 Indre By (Inner City) or Vesterbro (Skip the chains.
-Hotel SP34 in Latin Quarter gives you boutique style without the markup—rooftop bar, film nights, bikes thrown in.
+Hotel SP34 in Latin Quarter gives you boutique style without the markup, rooftop bar, film nights, bikes thrown in.
 Rather save the cash?
 Wakeup Copenhagen strips it to the essentials: crisp rooms, fast Wi-Fi, prices that leave beer money.
 Pick one.)

-All of Copenhagen's first two days of sights are walkable from a central base—no metro, no bus, no 24-hour pass.
+All of Copenhagen's first two days of sights are walkable from a central base, no metro, no bus, no 24-hour pass.

-Castles, Crown Jewels & Tivoli
+See all Denmark accommodation options →Castles, Crown Jewels & Tivoli

 Where to Stay Tonight